-Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} H 0.5 R{MAX} H F_R$ .
+Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5R{MAX} \times F_R$ .
 The recovery factor ( $F_R$ ) for this stock is 0.1, the recommended value for cetacean stocks which are listed as endangered (Wade and Angliss 1997).
-A reliable estimate of minimum abundance is not available for this stock but it is certainly very small.
-The PBR level for this stock is considered zero.
+A reliable estimate of minimum abundance for this stock is 25.7 based on the mark-recapture estimate of 31 (CV = 0.226; Wade et al. 2010).
+The PBR level for this stock is therefore 0.05.
+This PBR level is nearly zero, as this is equivalent to one take every 20 years.
+Regardless of the PBR level, because this species is listed under the Endangered Species Act and no negligible impact determination has been made, no human-caused takes of this population are authorized.